 - Occupation of child’s parents

 - Date of marriage of child’s parents (if this applies)

 - The number of children previously born to the mother (including any stillbirths)

-To make a change or a correction to a birth certificate, call us on 0344 800 8020 and you will be directed to the office where the birth was registered if it open, or a full time office if closed.
+To make a change or apply for a correction to a birth certificate, contact us and you will be directed to a full-time office.

 Please note that further to national legislation, from 1 November 2017 you may be required to pay a fee for your application for a correction to be considered.
 This will depend on the type of error that needs correcting.
 Our registration staff will give you more information.